moka-guys/seglh-naming/README.md

 | panelnumber       | 'Pan' followed by 2+ digits                                                                                                             | Pan2345, Pan3456                                        |

 The following additional requirements _must_ also be met:
-* TSO500 sample names must not be longer than 40 characters
+* TSO500 or MSK sample names must not be longer than 40 characters
 * The sample name _must_ contain id1
 * The sample name _must also_ contain: id2, _or_ both initials and sex